vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/basic-components/vtex-product-specifications.md

 }
 ```

-:warning: *Notice that the Product Specifications' blocks necessarily need a Product context in order to work properly since they handle product data.
+> ⚠️ *Notice that the Product Specifications' blocks necessarily need a Product context in order to work properly since they handle product data.
 Therefore, when declaring them, be sure that they are in a theme template in which this context is available, such as the `store.product`.*

 You also can use other blocks to wrap the blocks provided by the Product Specifications app, such as the ones exported by the [Flex Layout app](https://vtex.io/docs/components/all/vtex.flex-layout/).
 For example: